awsdocs/amazon-api-gateway-developer-guide/doc_source/websocket-api-develop-routes.md

-# Working with Routes for WebSocket APIs<a name="websocket-api-develop-routes"></a>
+# Working with routes for WebSocket APIs<a name="websocket-api-develop-routes"></a>

 In your WebSocket API, incoming JSON messages are directed to backend integrations based on routes that you configure\. \(Non\-JSON messages are directed to a `$default` route that you configure\.\)

 A *route* includes a *route key*, which is the value that is expected once a *route selection expression* is evaluated\.
 The `routeSelectionExpression` is an attribute defined at the API level\.
 It specifies a JSON property that is expected to be present in the message payload\.
-For more information about route selection expressions, see [Route Selection Expressions](#apigateway-websocket-api-route-selection-expressions)\.
+For more information about route selection expressions, see [Route selection expressions](#apigateway-websocket-api-route-selection-expressions)\.

 For example, if your JSON messages contain an `action` property and you want to perform different actions based on this property, your route selection expression might be `${request.body.action}`\.
 Your routing table would specify which action to perform by matching the value of the `action` property against the custom route key values that you have defined in the table\.